 In other words, with the refinement of genome editing techniques like CRISPR/Cas9, the disease might be found in the sperm or egg through genetic screening and edited out before it can even manifest in a human being.
 Such advances would represent a complete paradigm shift for medicine that has the potential to eliminate the burden of disease and extend the human lifespan to its limits.

 Improving the Precision of Pharmaceuticals with Light

-Feringa took less of a big-picture approach to his Agora Talk and focused on one particular aspect of precision medicine, a budding field known as photopharmacology.
+Feringa took less of a big-picture approach to his presentation during the Agora Talk and focused on one particular aspect of precision medicine, a budding field known as photopharmacology.
 Pharmaceutical development has gone through various stages throughout history, from drugs being discovered purely by accident to high-throughput screening of small molecule compounds.
 Today, the more sophisticated approach involves looking at the genome to find specific disease targets where naturally occurring or man-made molecules can interfere.

 However, he believes that researchers in the field can go a step further by incorporating light-dependent controls into pharmaceuticals in order to boost their precision.

 “Photopharmacology is a development that you see now around the world of people building light switches into the molecule,” said Feringa, who received the 2016 Nobel Prize in Chemistry for the design and synthesis of molecular machines.
 “You switch your computer on and off, and you switch your smartphone on and off.
 Here you take advantage of new developments in physics, chemistry, and molecular biology to switch on the activity of a drug on the spot.”